-Young patients at a surrey hospital sung along to Disney classics as Prince Aladdin and Princess Jasmine paid them a special visit.
+Young patients at the Trust sung along to Disney classics as Prince Aladdin and Princess Jasmine paid them a special visit.

-Children on Hascombe ward at Royal Surrey County Hospital had a very exciting visit from actors at Starlight Children’s Foundation as they brought some pantomime cheer to the wards.
+Children on Hascombe ward had a very exciting visit from actors at Starlight Children’s Foundation as they brought some pantomime cheer to the wards.

 The children were treated to an hour long performance of the classic story Aladdin to get in the Christmas spirit and provide a welcome distraction from what can sometimes be a scary time.